sjg20/u-boot-concept/doc/usage/bootdevice.rst

     device (e.g. MMC, Ethernet).

 Name:
-    Name of the bootdevice.
-This is generated from the media device appended with `.bootdevice`
+    Name of the bootdev.
+This is generated from the media device appended with `.bootdev`

-bootdevice select
+bootdev select
 ~~~~~~~~~~~~~~~~~

-Use this to select a particular bootdevice.
+Use this to select a particular bootdev.
 You can select it by the sequence
-number or name, as shown in `bootdevice list`.
+number or name, as shown in `bootdev list`.

-Once a bootdevice is selected, you can use `bootdevice info` to look at it or
+Once a bootdev is selected, you can use `bootdev info` to look at it or
 `bootflow scan` to scan it.

-If no bootdevice name or number is provided, then any existing bootdevice is
+If no bootdev name or number is provided, then any existing bootdev is
 unselected.

-bootdevice info
+bootdev info
 ~~~~~~~~~~~~~~~

-This shows information on the current bootdevice, with the format looking like
+This shows information on the current bootdev, with the format looking like
 this:

 =========  =======================
-Name       mmc@7e202000.bootdevice
+Name       mmc@7e202000.bootdev
 Sequence   0
 Status     Probed
 Uclass     mmc
 Bootflows  1 (1 valid)
 =========  =======================

-Most of the information is the same as `bootdevice list` above.
+Most of the information is the same as `bootdev list` above.
 The new fields
 are:

 Device
-    Name of the bootdevice
+    Name of the bootdev

 Status
     Shows `Probed` if the device is probed, `OK` if not.
 If -p is used and the device fails to probe, an error code is shown.

 Bootflows
-    Indicates the number of bootflows attached to the bootdevice.
+    Indicates the number of bootflows attached to the bootdev.
 This is 0 unless you have used 'bootflow scan' on the bootflow, or on all bootflows.

 Example
 -------

-This example shows listing available bootdevice and getting information about one of them::
+This example shows listing available bootdev and getting information about one of them::

-   U-Boot> bootdevice list
+   U-Boot> bootdev list
    Seq  Probed  Status  Uclass    Name
    ---  ------  ------  --------  ------------------
-     0   [ + ]      OK  mmc       mmc@7e202000.bootdevice
+     0   [ + ]      OK  mmc       mmc@7e202000.bootdev
-     1   [   ]      OK  mmc       sdhci@7e300000.bootdevice
+     1   [   ]      OK  mmc       sdhci@7e300000.bootdev
-     2   [   ]      OK  ethernet  smsc95xx_eth.bootdevice
+     2   [   ]      OK  ethernet  smsc95xx_eth.bootdev
    ---  ------  ------  --------  ------------------
    (3 devices)
-   U-Boot> bootdevice sel 0
+   U-Boot> bootdev sel 0
    U-Boot> bootflow scan
-   U-Boot> bootdevice info
+   U-Boot> bootdev info
-   Name:      mmc@7e202000.bootdevice
+   Name:      mmc@7e202000.bootdev
    Sequence:  0
    Status:    Probed
    Uclass:    mmc